mans16160-blip/sigge-front/README.md

 **GETTING STARTED**
 #
-create a .env file in the outer catalog and entwr the follwoing
+create a .env file in the outer catalog and enter the following

 REACT_APP_DEV_URL=http://localhost